Shawn-Zhenshan-Jin/GPU_Median_Filter/README.md

 * grd = samples/bdk + 1

 This median filter is based on the paper [link](http://ceur-ws.org/Vol-1543/p1.pdf "High Performance Median Filtering Algorithm Based on NVIDIA GPU Computing").
-In the paper, Mr.Placido only implement the odd number median filter and my median filter can is suitable for both even and odd situation
+In the paper, Mr.Placido only implemented the median filter for odd number and this median filter is efficient for both even and odd situation